Trade Forex Trading

 At 50% draw down, one would have to earn 100% on their invested capital - a feat accomplished by less than 5% of all traders worldwide - just to break even on an account with a 50% loss.

-The more you lose, the harder it is to make it back to your original account size.
+The more you lose, the harder it's to make it back to your original account size.

 This is the reason why you should do everything you can to PROTECT your equity.
-Do not accept to lose more than 2% of your equity on any 1 single transaction.
+Don't accept to lose more than 2% of your equity on any 1 single transaction.

 Money management is about only risking a small percentage of your capital in each transaction so that you can survive your losing streaks and avoid a large draw-down on your account.